-Mozart was born there, The Sound of Music was based on a true story and was filmed there, and the famous Hohensalzburg Castle towers over the town.
+Mozart was born there, The Sound of Music was filmed there, and the famous Hohensalzburg Castle towers over the town.

-So even though we were just passing through on our whirlwind car tour across The Continent, we squeezed a day into our schedule.
+So even though we were just passing through on our whirlwind car tour across Europe, we squeezed a day into our schedule.